Our Impact Reports

 Young Enterprise Employability Competencies Framework

 All our programmes aim to raise awareness and/or further nurture key employability competencies.
 This is part of the Learner Development Journey approach.
 Our employability competencies framework is fundamental to YE’s monitoring and evaluation initiatives where we aim to test core employability skills.
-The additional four competencies are tested in longer journey programmes as the nature of these skills implies longer and consistent learning activities where young people come to realise their own potential at their own pace and through repetitive interventions.
-All competencies are endorsed by findings from the Confederation of British Industry (CBI) and informed by other employability skills-related research.

 Kingston University Business School produced this independent report about the effectiveness of Young Enterprise.
 It is based on surveys and interviews with 371 Young Enterprise alumni compared to a control group of people who did not do our programmes.
-Read 50 Years of Young Enterprise.